jonas208/GradValley.jl/README.md

 Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/tutorials_and_examples/) can be also found there.

 #### Note: This software package and its documentation are in an early stage of development and are therefore still a beta version.
+Important features which are currently still missing will be added over time.

 # Installation
 Use Julias's package manager in the REPL: